1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 1955 Doubled Die Penny Value

-One of the most famous error coins in American history — and one of the few still found in old collections and estate sales.
+One of the most famous error coins in American history — and one of the few still turning up in old collections and estate sales.
 Here's exactly what yours could be worth.

 FindRareCoins.com | Updated 2026